NodeBE4/opinion/_posts/2022-10-17-EnclavedMicrostate.md

 ----- __889.2__ -----2022-10-22 01:16:35+08:00:

 That’s uh.
 Not encouraging.
 Pamela Crossley’s review utterly savages the book.
+'Cixi was the main reason the army was any good' sounds like *exactly* the tendentious line Jung Chang would come up with.